kids encyclopedia robot

 Number 96

-In 1972 he joined the cast of fledgling soap opera Number 96 playing the role of Janie Somers' new beau Jack Sellars.
-Back-slapping rough diamond Jack, nicknamed "Jolly Jack Sellars" was intended as a guest character to appear for a run of just three weeks, but the makers of the show were impressed with his performance and the character was made into an ongoing lead regular in the serial.
+In 1972 he joined the cast of fledgling soap opera Number 96 playing the role of Janie Somers' new beau, Jack Sellars.
+Back-slapping rough diamond Jack, nicknamed 'Jolly Jack Sellars' was intended as a guest character to appear for a run of just three weeks, but the makers of the show were impressed with his performance and the character was made into an ongoing lead regular in the serial.
 Oliver became one of the Number 96's most popular cast members.

-During his run in the show he married fellow Number 96 actress Lynn Rainbow, who played Sonia Vansard and opened a wine bar in Kensington, Sydney cunningly named Jack's Cellar.
-In late 1973, along with much of the show's regular cast including Rainbow, he reprised his television role in a feature film spinoff of the serial, also called Number 96.
+In late 1973, along with much of the show's regular cast, he reprised his television role in a feature film spinoff of the serial, also called Number 96.
 Oliver stayed in the role in the series for more than two years, finally electing to leave in mid-1974.
 He quickly returned to guest starring roles on television and film roles of varying sizes.
-He briefly returned to Number 96 in the role of Jack Sellars in September 1975.
-He has been married to his current wife Jan Oliver since 1985.
-Whilst acting on Neighbours, he owned a Maltese Shih Tzu called Lou.
-He is a keen gardener and mountain fisher.
+He briefly returned to Number 96 in the same role in September 1975.

 Oliver's film roles included ABBA: The Movie (1977).
-His primary role in the film is as ABBA's gruff bodyguard; however, he additionally appears in the film as a barman and as a chatty moustached taxi driver shown mainly from behind.
-Through the late 1970s and the 1980s, Oliver appeared in guest and regular roles in many Australian drama series and serials, including Prisoner, Holiday Island, Cop Shop and Sons and Daughters.
+His primary role in the film was as ABBA's gruff bodyguard; however, he additionally appeared in the film as a barman and as a chatty moustached taxi driver shown mainly from behind.
+Through the late 1970s and the 1980s, Oliver appeared in guest and regular roles in many Australian drama series and serials, including Prisoner, Holiday Island, Cop Shop, Sons and Daughters and A Country Practice.
 He also appeared in the acclaimed miniseries The Dismissal portraying Reg Withers.
-Oliver has been nominated for the Australian Film and Television Awards for Best Supporting Actor three times.
-Oliver also acted on the stage, appearing in such plays as The Knack, Cactus Flower, How the Other Half Loves and The Club.

 Neighbours